Belgian Fitness Model Savannah Prez Sizzles In Booty Shorts While Roller Skating

 Just got back home from my first 40 min skating session which was soooo cool tbh ????
 Ordered these cuties a few days ago and I LOVE THEM!
 Allright I think I’ve found a new way to do cardio from now on hehe ???????? – Have you guys tried this before?
 If not, I highly recommend you to do so especially on those beautiful spring days it’s perfect for some quality time ????☀️

-Prez wore her brunette tresses pulled up in a high ponytail tied with a salmon pink scrunchie.
-She also appeared to wear a touch of makeup, including some mascara and lipgloss.
+Prez wore her brunette tresses pulled up in a high ponytail tied with a salmon-pink scrunchie.
+She also appeared to wear a touch of makeup, including some mascara and lip gloss.

-Within the first hour of being posted, the photo attracted more than 21,000 likes and upwards of 290 comments, proving to be popular with her followers.
-Users of the social media platform took to the comments section to praise Prez’s good looks and physique, while also asking her questions and sharing their admiration for her.
+Within the first hour of being posted, the photo attracted more than 21,000 likes and upward of 290 comments, proving to be popular with her followers.
+Users of the social media platform took to the comments section to praise Prez’s good looks and physique, while also asking her questions and sharing their admiration.

 “Cutie with bootygoals,” one user wrote, trailing the comment with a red heart and a heart-eyed face emoji.